 In addition to the spherical wave effect and other alignment problems, very large arrays may see different propagation effects between the different elements of the array.
 While the minimum size of an extremely large array is not well defined, one may say that an array becomes "large" when it is larger than the consistency interval (or stationarity interval or correlation distance).
 The correlation distance of large scale parameters varies significantly depending on the details of the environment.
 For example, in WINNER II it varies from 0.5 to 120 m.
 Within these distances, all small scale parameters such as angle of arrival, delay, Doppler, polarization, may be different across the array.
-Also large scale parameters such as shadowing may affect only a sub-set of antenna elements in the array.
+Also large scale parameters such as shadowing may affect only a sub-set of antenna elements in the array, as has been observed in [Gao et al. 2015].
 This is also likely the case with distributed antennas and cooperative networks.
 The existing 3GPP 3D channel model assumes the same propagation effects across the entire antenna array.
 This may not be the case for many of the future deployment scenarios.